top of page

 That’s me leading a large group mysticism chat, from my office.
 Have you noticed something rather odd about the photo?
 That’s right, my desk is usually quite messy!

-Large Group Meetings:
+Open Group Meetings:

 Infrequently Asked Questions: